News

 Saline solution

-Rinse the nostrils with salt solution.
+Rinse the nostrils with a salt solution.

 This is a great way to get rid of mucus and germs.